anderson-martin/wormgame/README.md

-# wormgame
+# Worm Game

 I have accomplished both courses of "Object-Oriented Programming with Java" offered by Helsinki University.
 I solved all assignments (+150) offered by them.
-One of them was developing a Worm game based on Java.
+One of them was developing a Worm game.
 I have uploaded my answer on github.

 To get list of all  covered topics  & assignment, you can visit their homepage: